 painting.
 The horizon on the right side of the canvas has less value

 contrast and softened edges to keep the eyes inside the

 But what if you have a building that is rectangular, a mountain that is shaped like a triangle or a lake that is a circle?

 For some reason even numbers such as two, four or six are more stagnant and unexciting to the eye.

+Artists call that kissing.
 Avoid objects kissing each other or kissing the side of the canvas.

 Overlap them somewhat.
 Then they won't feel disconcerting.

 With these easy composition guidelines you can change and move things around.

 If it looks and feel right to you, it will please the viewer.
 And that's what it's all about.